Salable/Salable-Web-Components-Svelte-Demo/README.md

 If you have found an issue or have feedback regarding this repo, please join our [Discord](https://discord.com/invite/xtytbyc4qz) and send us a message.

-If it's a quick fix like a misspelled word or broken link, feel free to create a pull request with the solution.
+Found an issue and want to fix it?
+Feel free to create a pull request with the solution.

 ## Want to get in contact with us?